From quantum Ore extensions to quantum tori via noncommutative UFDs

 Recall the definition of the normal subalgebra $\NN(R)$ of a $\KK$-algebra $R$.
 We have the following fact concerning the normal subalgebra of an $\HH$-UFD $R$.

 \bpr{norm-UFD} Let $R$ be a noetherian $\HH$-UFD for a $\KK$-torus $\HH$ acting rationally on $R$ by $\KK$-algebra automorphisms.
-Then $\NN(R)$ is precisely the subalgebra of $R$ generated by the prime $\HH$-eigenvectors and the units of $R$. \epr
+Then $\NN(R)$ is precisely the subalgebra of $R$ generated by the homogeneous prime elements and the units of $R$. \epr

-The condition that $\HH$ is a $\KK$-torus acting rationally on $R$ by algebra automorphisms means that $R$ is graded by the free abelian, and therefore totally ordered, character group $\xh$, and implies that all units of $R$ are $\HH$-eigenvectors.
-If, in addition, the group of units of $R$ is reduced to scalars, then \prref{norm-UFD} states that $\NN(R)$ is the (unital) subalgebra of $R$ generated by the prime $\HH$-eigenvectors in $R$.
+If the group of units of $R$ is reduced to scalars, then \prref{norm-UFD} states that $\NN(R)$ is the (unital) subalgebra of $R$ generated by the homogeneous prime elements of $R$.

-\begin{proof} Obviously the subalgebra of $R$ generated by the prime $\HH$-eigenvectors and units of $R$ is a subalgebra of $\NN(R)$.
+\begin{proof} Obviously the subalgebra of $R$ generated by the homogeneous prime elements and units of $R$ is a subalgebra of $\NN(R)$.
 For the opposite inclusion, let $u \in R$ be a nonzero normal element.
 By \cite[Proposition 6.20]{Y-sqg},

-where $u_1, \ldots, u_n$ are nonzero normal $\HH$-eigenvectors with distinct eigenvalues and by \prref{factorHUFD}(a) each of them is either a unit or a product of prime $\HH$-eigenvectors in $R$. \end{proof}
+where $u_1, \ldots, u_n$ are nonzero normal $\HH$-eigenvectors with distinct eigenvalues and by \prref{factorHUFD}(a) each of them is either a unit or a product of homogeneous prime elements in $R$. \end{proof}